kubernetes/minikube/site/content/en/docs/Reference/Configuration/kubernetes.md

 `minikube start --kubernetes-version=v1.11.10`

-If you omit this flag, it will upgrade your cluster to the latest version.
-If you would like to permanently pin a version across clusters and restarts, use:
+If you omit this flag, minikube will upgrade your cluster to the latest version.
+If you would like to pin to a specific Kubernetes version across clusters and restarts, use:

 `minikube config set kubernetes-version v1.11.0`